-In certain cases, the contractual arrangement with a corporation that allows an investor to designate a board observer may require the corporation to add the board observer to its director and officer insurance policy.
-However, this approach is uncommon-particularly in the case of private companies-where insurance policies typically contain an "insured versus insured exclusion" of coverage for matters where certain parties covered by the policy (which would include any board observer covered by such insurance) are suing each other.
+In certain cases, the contractual arrangement concerning that allows an investor to designate a board observer may require the corporation to add the board observer to its director and officer and the board observer to the director is uncommon-particularly in the case of private companies - where insurance policies typically contain an "insured versus the board observer to the director and where certain parties covered by the policy (which would include any board observer covered by such insurance) are suing each other.

-The most likely source of insulation against the cost of defending claims against a board observer would be an insurance policy purchased by the investor appointing the board observer.
-If the appointing investor is a private equity or venture capital firm and the firm has purchased general partner liability insurance, the board observer will generally be covered under this policy.
+The most likely source of insulation against the cost of defending claims against a board observer to the director and policy purchased by the investor appointing the board observer if the appointing investor is a private equity or venture. the board observer to the director and general partner liability insurance, the board observer will generally be covered under this policy.
 The appointing investor may also offer to provide the board observer with indemnification and expense advancement similar to the indemnification and expense advancement afforded by the company to members of its board of directors.